NL2G/xCOMET-lite/README.md

 ```
 from `xcomet` subdirectory.

 Other experiments can be reproduced similarly.
+You can find more in `xcomet/scripts` directory.

 ## Outline of code structure